dorian3d/RGBiD-SLAM/README.md

 In other terminal tab (dont forget to write 'optirun' first if executing the app on a laptop):

-        cd ~/rgbidSLAM/build/tools/
+        cd ~/RGBiD-SLAM/build/tools/
         {optirun} ./RGBID_SLAMapp -config visodoRGBDconfig.ini -calib calibration_factory.ini

 You can run the SLAM app on a previously recorded sequence of images.
 This sequence must be saved in the same format as sequences in the TUM benchmark dataset.
-Check that the RGB and depth images are synchronised checking the rgb.txt and depth.txt files within the dataset folder.
+Verify first that the RGB and depth images are synchronised checking the rgb.txt and depth.txt files within the dataset folder.

       	./RGBID_SLAMapp  -eval folder_where_the_sequence_is -config visodoRGBDconfig.ini -calib calibration_factory.ini